dylan-lang/opendylan/documentation/hacker-guide/source/runtime-manager/debugger-manager.rst

    corresponding :class:`<access-path>`.

-   When a :class:`<debug-target>` is made, an :class:`<access-path>` of the approriate type is made automatically.
+   When a :class:`<debug-target>` is made, an :class:`<access-path>` of the appropriate type is made automatically.
 The DM will also install the :class:`<debug-target>` as the :func:`access-path-abstract-handle` slot of the access path.